-Huskies are a unique breed of dog because they resemble the wolf.
-They are anatomically the same as all other dog breeds, however, which means they exhibit the same signs when they are in heat.
-If you are a breeder, it is important to recognize when your dog is ready for reproduction.
-When your husky is in heat, her estrogen levels will increase and then suddenly decline, allowing for the release of eggs from her ovaries.
+Huskies are a beautiful breed of dog that resembles wolves, though anatomically, these animals are just like all other dog varieties, which means husky types exhibit the same signs when they are in heat.
+If you are a breeder, husky heat is important to recognize since it signals that your dog is ready for reproduction.
+When the husky breed is in heat, estrogen levels will increase and then suddenly decline, allowing for the release of eggs from the dog's ovaries.

 If you're the owner of a single female husky and you're not keen to feed and train a half dozen new puppies, it's smart to learn the stages of husky heat so you know what to expect as well as how to handle your dog if she's looking for a male mate in your neighborhood.